 Budget requests for collaborative activity awards submitted to JSMF can include a line item requesting up to ten percent (10%) of the total costs of the collaborative subcontract budgets to help defray the administrative costs of managing the collaborative activity award and the subcontracts.
 A justification for the request detailing how the funds will be used must be provided in the accompanying budget justification narrative.
 The administrative budget line item is not to be considered a negotiated indirect cost recovery.
 JSMF is allowing this particular administrative request in recognition that administering subcontract awards and administering collaborative activities do require institutional resources.

-Rather than submit full proposals, applicants for Collaborative Activity Awards should submit a letter of inquiry.
+Upon invitation from the Foundation, applicants for Collaborative Activity Awards should submit a letter of inquiry.
 Letters of inquiry can be submitted at any time during the year, and must be submitted electronically to: firstname.lastname@example.org.
 There are no application deadlines for these grants.
 Applicants can expect an initial response to their letters within 2-3 weeks of receipt.
 The letter of inquiry must include:

 Collaborative Activity Award letters of inquiry are subject to the "Once-Every-Three-Years" Eligibility Policy.